 Comparisons of Similar Cars

-The closest competitor to the C-Max Energi, in terms of price and overall functionality, is is the Toyota Prius Plug-in Hybrid, which sells for about $2,000 less.
+The closest competitor to the C-Max Energi, in terms of price and overall functionality, is the Toyota Prius Plug-in Hybrid, which sells for about $2,000 to $3,000 less.
 Yet, as we explained, the Prius plug-in offers a less satisfying experience for drivers wanting to primarily stay in battery mode.
 On the other hand, it's hard to beat the Prius’s combination of efficiency, creature comforts, reliability and utility in the form of generous passenger and cargo room.
 We strongly recommend back-to-back test drives.
+The new and improved Prius Prime—which replaces the Prius Plug-in—launches in late 2016, which should alter the comparison significantly.

 The Chevy Volt, while offering a considerably more robust EV experience and a sportier drive, is a bump up in price.
-Also, the versatility of the Full is diminished because it only seats for passengers.
+Also, the versatility of the Volt is diminished because it’s cramped rear middle seat means that it only comfortably seats four passengers.

-A jump in price from the C-Max’s low-$30,000 op to the $40,000 range brings the possibility of a full-size sedan plug-in hybrid, like the Honda Accord or Ford fusion Energy.
+A jump in price from the C-Max’s low-$30,000 to the $40,000 range brings the possibility of a full-size sedan plug-in hybrid, like the Hyundai Sonata Plug-In or Ford Fusion Energi.
 Those vehicles take the form of popular, stylish, and capable mainstream sedans, rather than the smaller yet utilitarian format of the wagon-like C-Max.

 What's involved in the certification process?
-Here are the basics listed by Ford: "Certification means the dealerships have met the automaker’s guidelines for dealers selling electric vehicles—including installation of at least two on-site charging stations (one in the service area and the other located in the customer area) and participation in highly specialized training in the field of electric vehicles."
+According to Ford: "Certification means the dealerships have met the automaker’s guidelines for dealers selling electric vehicles—including installation of at least two on-site charging stations (one in the service area and the other located in the customer area) and participation in highly specialized training in the field of electric vehicles."

 In addition, a minimum of one Focus Electric and one C-Max Energi must be on site at all times.
 EV Certified dealers are the only Ford dealerships allowed to sell plug-in vehicles.

-Ford claims the increase in EV Certified dealers is a result of "increased demand for the company’s electrified vehicles."
+Ford claims the increase in EV Certified dealers, and nationwide availability for its plug-ins, is a result of "increased demand for the company’s electrified vehicles."